-We’re venturing into a realm where writers bend the rules of grammar in the name of creativity, but to the great frustration of editors.
-A comma splice is one of the most easily avoidable grammatical travesties.
+We're venturing into a realm where writers bend the rules of grammar in the name of creativity, much to the frustration of editors.
+What is a comma splice and how can you fix it?
+Take a look at today's article.

 What Is a Comma Splice?